More Than Two Concurrent Deployments from the Same SAN-based Virtual Machine Template or Across a Firewall Might Fail (1393)

 If a template is located on the VirtualCenter server, the concurrent deploy feature works correctly.
 Concurrent clones of a virtual machine work correctly independent of the location of the source virtual machine.
 Concurrent deployment of a template works correctly, only if all the deployed virtual machines are to the same destination host.

 When you attempt a large number of virtual machine provisioning operations (such as deployments, cloning and migration) over a network with limited bandwidth, either the host becomes disconnected or some of the operations fail.

 - The host moves from a Connected to a Reconnecting state.

 - A message similar to Network copy failed appears, and the operation fails.

-The number of concurrent deployments you perfom can be limited, depending upon the type of firewall you are using.
+The number of concurrent deployments you perform can be limited, depending upon the type of firewall you are using.
 Some firewalls permit as few as two concurrent template deployments.
-Other firewalls permit as many at six or eight concurrent template deployments.
+Other firewalls permit as many as six or eight concurrent template deployments.

 To resolve the problem, reduce the number of concurrent provisioning operations.